miraj00/Dream-Home/README.md

     <details>
         <summary>Admin Use only.  </summary>
     <ul>
+        <li> Please make sure you are logged in, to be able to make changes on the DataBase.
         <li> To add , update or delete info for Banks options use this link. [ https://sheltered-eyrie-12242.herokuapp.com/bank/add-bank ]
          <li> To add , update or delete info for Lawyer option use the fallowing link. [ https://sheltered-eyrie-12242.herokuapp.com/lawyer/add-lawyer]
     </ul>